holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 ![RAG movie pipeline flow](/images/mermaid-diagram-suggest-watch-vector.png) *The architecture of the recommendation engine, showing how user input is processed for both semantic vector embedding and structured metadata extraction.*

 This is the foundation of our RAG system.
-But that second step, "Embedding & Metadata Extraction," is doing two important jobs at once.
+But that second step, "Embedding & Metadata Extraction," is doing two important jobs together.
 To understand a user's preference like "Something like Arrival but more upbeat," we need to process it in two ways, from two different angles.

 ### A Dual AI Approach: Vectors and Structured Data